prisma-labs/graphql-prisma-typescript/README.md

-# AirBnB Clone - GraphQL Server Example with Prisma
+# Airbnb Clone - GraphQL Server Example with Prisma

 This project demonstrates how to build a production-ready application with Prisma and [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).
 The API provided by the GraphQL server is the foundation for an application similar to [AirBnB](https://www.airbnb.com/).